CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 and to inform that the process is complete, do the same as we did to inform the status is canceled, but for when it succeeds

+## Progress Monitoring

+Modify the Upload type by adding two new properties:

+`uploadSizeInBytes: number`: How many bytes already have been loaded `originalSizeInBytes: number`: size that comes from the file

+• update UploadFileToStorage, add a new property to monitor the progress of the upload.

+• Inside onProcessUpload, add the new property onProcess to the `uploadFileToStorage` function, and where we update the state, now, also, inform that `uploadSizeInBytes` it receives as parameter

+• In the item component, use that new originalSizeInBytes as parameter to the formatBytes function, and define a progress constant.

+• Define a progress constant that multiples the uploadedInBytes by the original size and divide by 100, and update the value wherever we hard-code the progress

+• Modify the try catch by checking if the error is an instance of CanceledError otherwise the catch falls into Error

 ## Tailwind Group